k2view-academy/K2View-Academy/articles/DPM/02_Admin_Module/02_DPM_Configuration.md

 **Overview**

-The Admin module is where the DPM Administrator can define support for the various Data Subject Requests required by the different Privacy Regulations and their respective Activities.
+The Admin module is where the DPM Administrator defines support for the various types of Data Subject Requests required by the different Privacy Regulations and their respective Activities.
-The configuration is comprised of the following information:
+The configuration is comprised of the following steps:

 •	<b>Define Flows</b>: The Flows specify the set of tasks that are required for the fulfillment of a customer request.

 • <b>Define Regulation and Activities</b>: Configure the Regulation and Activities that the DPM supports.
 Once an Activity is defined, it is mapped to the corresponding Flow.